-EC1: The County Borough has relatively high levels of economic inactivity, low levels of educational attainment and pockets of deprivation as evidenced by the 2019 WIMD.
+Ref Issue EC1 The County Borough has relatively high levels of economic inactivity, low levels of educational attainment and pockets of deprivation as evidenced by the 2019 WIMD.
 The 2RLDP should seek address these issues to promote economic activity and generate economic growth.

-EC2: The rate of employment land take-up has been low over the course of the present plan period and there is a significant shortage of available employment land in the Caerphilly Basin to enable companies to expand and grow.
+EC2 The rate of employment land take-up has been low over the course of the present plan period and there is a significant shortage of available employment land in the Caerphilly Basin to enable companies to expand and grow.
 The 2RLDP will need to ensure that employment sites are deliverable, and that appropriate employment land is made available in the Caerphilly Basin.

-EC3: A high proportion of the workforce remains employed in manufacturing, which is a sector that is projected to decline over the plan period.
-The 2RLDP will need to promote diversification in its sectoral employment and build on its current strengths.

-EC4: The Welsh Government projections project that the economic population within the County Borough will decrease significantly over the plan period.
+EC3 A high proportion of the workforce remains employed in manufacturing, which is a sector that is projected to decline over the plan period.
+The 2RLDP will need to promote diversification in its sectoral employment and build in its current strengths.
+EC4 The Welsh Government projections project that the economic population within the County Borough will decrease significantly over the plan period.
 The 2RLDP will need to ensure sufficient land is identified to generate the types and numbers of jobs that will attract people to work and live in the County Borough.

-EC5: Town and retail centres provide a significant level of employment within the County Borough and the 2RLDP will need to maximise the opportunities for employment within these centres in order to deliver the economic benefit.

-EC6: Tourism is an important part of the economy in terms of ongoing, long-term growth, as well as being a key factor in developing the identity of the County Borough.
-The 2RLDP will seek to continue to develop the County Borough's range of tourist attractions and integrate these with complementary services and facilities as a cohesive tourist offer.

-EC7: The County Borough continues to have a high rate of out-commuting.
+EC5 Town and retail centres provide a significant level of employment within the County Borough and the 2RLDP will need to maximise the opportunities for employment within these centres in order to deliver the economic benefit.
+EC6 Tourism is an important part of the economy in terms of ongoing, long-term growth, as well as being a key factor in developing the identity of the County Borough.
+The 2RLDP will need to maximise opportunities for developing new, and enhancing and expanding existing, tourist attractions and integrate these with other attractions throughout the County Borough as a cohesive tourist offer.
+EC7 The County Borough continues to have a high rate of out-commuting (the second highest in the region in absolute terms).
 This will need to be addressed by a co-ordinated approach between increasing employment opportunities in the County Borough and improving accessibility between major residential areas and employment centres, as well as accommodating homeworking which could have significant impacts on travel needs.

-EC8: Digital connectivity will continue to play an important role in enabling agile working and facilitating economic growth.
-The 2RLDP will promote and support the delivery of digital and communications infrastructure to meet the needs of users and providers for the plan period.
+EC8 Digital connectivity will continue to play an important role in enabling agile working and facilitating economic growth.
+The 2RLDP will promote and support the delivery of digital and communications infrastructure to meet the neds of users and providers for the plan period.